 Are Microgreens Safe For Dogs?

-Just like their full-grown counterparts, many vegetables are safe for dogs to eat as microgreens, as well.
+Like their full-grown counterparts, many vegetables are safe for dogs to eat as microgreens.

 Very few microgreens are potentially toxic to dogs.
 However, some varieties are more likely to trigger indigestion than others.